justnonamenoname/lifeticle/readme.txt

 Qualia are not found in the transmission of signals in the brain and cannot be located within them.
 Only a specific subset of information processed by the brain gives rise to qualia, which implies that the difference responsible for qualia can be identified independently of the mechanism by which they are generated.
-The fact that qualia are fundamental and the reverse effect is due to random quantum processes means that the information for qualia needs to go to the quantum level.
+That qualia are fundamental and the reverse influence is connected with random quantum processes means that information for qualia requires a transition to the quantum level.
 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect
-2) Qualia is detectable as a quantum reverse influence effect ​​​​​​​A quantum phenomenon leads to qualia.
+2) Qualia can be detected as an quantum effect of reverse influence ​​​​​​​A quantum phenomenon leads to qualia.
 Physicists may start to hypothesize about which quantum phenomenon it could be and start creating a model of the qualia generator.

 Fundamentality in the brain